theaerium/waitlist/docs/anti_money_laundering.md

 **Aerium reserves the right to remove items, suspend users, and or pursue recourse to the fullest extent of the law when deemed necessary by Aerium leadership.**

-Aerium's full terms of service agreements is available at [joinaerium.com/legal/terms-of-service](joinaerium.com/legal/terms-of-service).
+Aerium's full terms of service agreements is available at [Aerium Terms of Service](/legal/terms-of-service).